SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 ##### File content

-This requires the ES [ingest-attachment plugin][es:ingest] and the ``indexer.experimental.file.ingest` setting.
+This requires the ES [ingest-attachment plugin][es:ingest] and the `indexer.experimental.file.ingest` setting.

-The [ingest][es:ingest] process provides a method to retrieve content from files and make them available to ES and Semantic MediaWiki without requiring the actual content to be stored within a wiki page.
+The [ingest][es:ingest] process provides a method to retrieve content from files and make them available to ES and Semantic MediaWiki without requiring the actual content to be stored within the wiki itself.

 In case where the ingestions and extraction was successful, a `File attachment` annotation will appear on the specific `File` entity and depending on the extraction quality of ES and Tika additional annotations will be added such as: